 Evergreen offers tours Monday – Friday at 11 am or 2:30 pm from the Admissions office in the bottom floor of the Library Building.
 No need to register.

 Meet Us Where You Are

 Meet MPA staff at an event near you.
-Upcoming events are listed below.
+Check back for an updates.